raydac/java-comment-preprocessor/texts/readme.txt

  - A Standalone application called through command line

 The preprocessor is an open source project and its home page is http://code.google.com/p/java-comment-preprocessor/ where you can find new versions and wiki.
 Since 2011 the preprocessor is developed and distributed under GNU LGPL v3 license.

+You can install the plugin into the local maven repository with the install:install-file goal:

+    mvn install:install-file -Dfile=./jcp-5.0.jar -DpomFile=./pom.xml